the PhÏLM MARTIN Interview Pt. Two

 Q: What would you say to the World if everyone was listening?

 A: I think somewhere the narrative got lost.
 I mean, we are supposed to be evolving.
 Not doing a back slide into some strange reptilian consciousness.
 When are people going to wake up?
 I mean seriously, what will it take?
 Politics have obviously failed.
 People have obviously failed to keep politics, and politicians in line.
 We are being spoon fed massive doses of fear, misinformation, and paranoia.
 The environment is in a lot of trouble.
 No one seems to notice this because our faces are all starring at a screen, instead of looking around, and questioning the World around us.
 People treat one another as disposable.
 Clinical narcissism, and passive aggressiveness have literally become “normalized”.
 It’s really sick.
 Racism, Sexism, and Homophobia are still alive and well!
 Will someone please explain to me why women still make less money than men for doing the same job?
-Or why men, and women of color are still being treated like slaves, or why gays occupy the following social role “Gays sure are funny, just so long as they don’t hold hands or kiss in front of us”.... it’s all the same old villains man, and I’m fucking done with it.
+Or why men, and women of color are still being beat up by cops, or why gays are the new "court jesters"?
+It’s all the same old villains, and I’m done with it.
 I have no choice at this point but to tell the truth, and I’m going to tell the hardest truth first...so if you don’t like the answers I’m giving you, maybe you should think about the questions your asking me.

 Q: Well said.
 Rumor around the campfire is that Stardust For Jennifer are being “courted” by a number of labels, is this true?